Storm PreparednessTornado Season: Powering Through the Storm

 Observers have spotted violent tornadoes and tornado strikes, and they expect imminent damage.
 This often resulting in prolonged outages that disrupt essential services, communication, refrigeration, and day to day operations.
 Homes may experience food spoilage, health hazards, and HVAC failures.

 During tornado season, backup power is crucial for homeowners.
-It helps them stay safe during power outages caused by tornadoes.
-Stay powered with either natural gas or liquid propane as a fuel type.
+It helps them stay safe during power outages caused by tornadoes, especially when solutions are properly selected and installed by a generator dealer near you.

 Buying a backup generator, surge protectors, and emergency power solutions keeps homes safe, comfortable, and connected during bad weather.